coopergau/tornado-cash-implementation/README.md

-Project Name: Tormando Cash Implementation
+# Tornado Cash Implementation

-Project Description: This project is an implementation of the Tornado Cash protocol as outlined by the paper "LINK TO PAPER"
+## Project Description

-What other info do I include here - probably a description for people who have don't know what tornado cash is
+This project is based on the private transaction protocol outlined in the Tornado Cash Privacy Solution Version 1.4 whitepaper by Alexey Pertsev, Roman Semenov, and Roman Storm.
+The protocol enhances privacy for on-chain transactions by allowing users to anonymously deposit and withdraw Ether, breaking the link between account addresses.
+This is achieved through the use of Merkle trees and zk-SNARKs.